libreeng/BD-Salesforce/README.md

 Each verison will appear under the 'packageAliases' section with a new version number appeneded to the package name.
 You will use this package version name as a reference when installing your package to other orgs.

-### Deploy 2GP package to our Sandbox
+### Deploy 2GP package to an Org

-Login to the Sandbox where you plan to install the package. sfdx force:auth:web:login -r https://<sandbox_url>
+Login to the Org where you plan to install the package. sfdx force:auth:web:login -r https://<salesforce_url>

-Install the package version in your sandbox. sfdx force:package:install --package "Test Project@0.1.0-1" --targetusername test_user@test.salesforce.com --installationkey test1234 --wait 10 --publishwait 10
+Install the package version into target Org using CLI. sfdx force:package:install --package "Test Project@0.1.0-1" --targetusername test_user@test.salesforce.com --installationkey test1234 --wait 10 --publishwait 10

+### Post Installation Steps

-After the package is installed launch the sandbox org and place the new components into the 'Work Order' layout.
+After the package is installed launch the Org and place the new components into the 'Work Order' layout.
 As an Administrator, from Setup, click the Object Manager tab.
 Select 'Work Order', and open the Work Order Page Layouts setup page.
 Select 'Fields' from the upper panel and drag the 'Field Worker' and 'Remote Expert' fields into the Information section of the layout.
 Slect 'Mobile & Lighting Actions' from the upper panel and drag the 'Onsight' field into 'Salesforce Mobile and Lightning Experience Actions' panel.
 Select 'Related Lists' from the upper panel and drag the 'Onsight connect Calls' field into the Related Lists section of the layout.

 Enable the fields for non-admin profiles so users can view the contact links.
 As an Administrator, from Setup, click Users and select Profiles.
 Select the Profile Name you would like to edit, under the Apps section select 'Object Settings' and select 'Work Orders' from the list of objects.
 Select the edit button next to Work Order and give Read and Edit access to the following fields, then Save your changes: